Bruce Sterling

 In the documented kitchen areas, you can almost hear Louisa Calder issuing her orders.
 “I need a space for my French cookbooks.”
 Up they go, onto scrap-lumber shelves, up in a remote, dusty corner, over the door-jamb.
 “I broke this cutting-board.”
 Five new cutting-boards promptly appear, all shapes and sizes, derived from actual boards.
 Louisa might decide on the best board and throw the others back into Calder’s studio scrap-heap, but she rather likes having all five.
 The array of options feels liberating.

-The hospitable Calders like having outdoor grill-parties when the weather’s nice, so he just bangs a bunch a barbecue grills together.
+The hospitable Calders like having outdoor grill-parties when the weather’s nice, so he just bangs a bunch of barbecue grills together.
 They’re big, ungainly objects, hard to store, so they hang against the kitchen wall from ceiling hooks.
 Colossal straw-covered wine-jugs are handy, because Louisa’s grandfather was a raging alcoholic, and Louisa herself finds some relaxation in her French-centric wine-mom lifestyle.
 Bohemian artists drink a whole lot.
 Their code allows this.

 Staying fruitfully busy at the home, Louisa gardens, harvests and cooks.
 Her older sister is an aristocrat married to a millionaire, and she has a servantry, so the relatives are often surprised that the once-posh Miss Louisa James would choose such an apparently meek, peasant farm-wife way of living (including an extensive stint of home-life in a decrepit French cottage that lacks even electricity or running water).
 However, they miss the Modernist crusader aspects of Louisa, her engagement in performing this domestic feat.
 There’s something Thoreauvian, and Brook Farm intellectual dropout about her.
 The decision to abandon art-center apartments in Paris and New York, and to dwell in big, semi-rural barns, that was never Louisa’s submission to humility and poverty.
 That was Louisa’s own preference.